Do you remember my Cambodian challenge? I had a crazy idea to walk across Cambodia all the way from Siem Reap to Phnom Penh.

 One old couple even insisted me to take money from them and to go by bus.
 Usually, locals want to take money from a tourist, but those people wanted to GIVE me!
 What a kind people they are!

-Some people took me by their motobikes for free.
-Even one tour bus took me some kilometres.
+Some people took me by their motobyes for free.
+Even one tour bus took me some kilometers.
 Once some guys sitting in a strange overloaded vehicle invited me to come with them.
 But I, as a spoiled westerner, simply did not understand WHERE could I sit?

 So, when I accept a challenge and am persistent with it, I get much attention, much attempts to bring me back to the right way, and … much support for what I am doing.